 The City's Strategic Community Plan (Joondalup 2022) includes a strategic initiative to "Pursue the construction of multi-storey car park facilities within the Joondalup City Centre to facilitate greater accessibility."
-There is a KPI for the Chief Executive Officer to report to Council for the development of the planning for a new MSCP, which this report addresses.
+There is a KPI for the Chief Executive Officer to report to Council for the development of the planning for a new MSCP, which Report CJ175-11/20 addresses.